18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

 Typical duties for the fellow include but are not limited to:
 Conceiving/recommending projects/studies to advance the state of the art in the specialty area; applying forward­ thinking design and development principles to product or services development, delivery and program management, such as lean startup, user­centered design, and agile development; Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions; Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences; Developing authoritative papers/reports; developing and leading adoption of government­wide standards for digital services, leading to their adoption across citizen and business­facing government services; Demonstrating thought leadership and contributing best practices in a variety of technologies and principles; Contributing to a talent strategy that includes recruiting innovators and entrepreneurs to participate in solving complex and esoteric challenges.

+{% endif %}

+{% if page.state == 'upcoming' %}

+## Application Evaluation

+The information in this sections outlines the criteria that your application will be evaluated against to determine if you meet the Qualifications for the position.
+There are two very important things to note about this step in the process:

+1. Only applications found "minimally qualified" are shared with the hiring manager and are the only candidates eligible to be interviewed
+2. The Minimum Qualification determination can only be made using the information that's directly within your resume and directly associated your listed work experience.
+  - Examples of stuff that can't be used:
+    - Links to portfolios or other external materials (Yes, the links themselves may be "directly" on the resume but the information is not).
+    - Information you include in cover letters, responses to questions, etc. as these are not directly associated with your work experience
+    - Lists of tools, technologies, programming languages, etc. that are listed separately from your work experience

+  The Qualification process is a bureaucratic requirement that we are stuck with.
+It's best to think about it as the most intense and rigorous resume review you've ever heard of.
+To get through this process you need make sure your resume directly reflects the Qualifications listed below.
+We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/resume/)

+{% endif %}

+{% if page.state != 'upcoming' %}

 ## Evaluation

 We will use a method called Category Rating to assess your application.